TJLeiber/Parsing/README.md

 ![structured_source.txt](misc/Screenshot%202024-06-15%20at%2011.08.30.png)
 <br>
 <br>
-Hence given as command in terminal:
+Hence when using the following command in terminal:
 <br>
 <br>
 ![command_structured](misc/Screenshot%202024-06-15%20at%2011.15.56.png)